-Whilst mini round a bouts are a cost effective method by reducing the amount of surrounding works required I don't believe they create enough deviation for
+Whilst mini round a bouts are a cost effective method by reducing the amount of surrounding works required I don't believe they create enough deviation for through traffic to slow vehicles down with only a 1.5 metre deviation.

-Whilst min round a bouts are a cost effective method by reducing the amount of sumounding works required I don't believe they create enough deviation.
-Are the min round a bouts to be kerbed to prevent cars driving over the edge?
+Are the mini round a bouts to be kerbed to prevent cars driving over the edge?
 This could make the deviation at least partly worthwhile, if not the larger vehicles could effectively drive straight through the intersection with minimal deviation and or speed reduction.

-The possible reduction in speed limit to 40 km was triated elsewhere within the Council with what appears to be minimal effect.
-Signage alone will not reduce speeds on local streets; there needs to be a physical barrier i.e. speed platforms or humps as evidenced by the latest traffic data comparison along Forrest Shreet where vehicle speeds are slower along the Norfolk to William Streets section, which has speed humps, than between Fitzgerald and Norfolk Streets where no speed humps are installed.
-Have other methods of reducing traffic accidents been investigated eg creating a loop road system which eliminated the intersections, as per the eastern crists of William Streets.
+The possible reduction in speed limit to 40 kmh was trialled elsewhere within the Council with what appears to be minimal effect.

+Signage alone will not reduce speeds on local streets; there needs to be a physical barrier i.e. speed platforms or humps as evidenced by the latest traffic data comparison along Forrest Street where vehicle speeds are slower along the Norfolk to William Streets section, which has speed humps, than between Fitzgerald and Norfolk Streets where no speed humps are installed.

+Have other methods of reducing traffic accidents been investigated eg creating a loop road system which eliminated the intersections, as per the eastern side of William Street /